-Professional development for all staff including instructional leaders, certified staff, and paraprofessionals is an essential activity that will be emphasized using SFSF funds.
-In addition to the embedded professional development as a result of the curriculum audit, the district will provide ongoing, high quality professional development on the curriculum with a focus on effective use of curriculum and related resources.
+Professional development for all staff is an essential activity that will be emphasized using SFSF funds.
+In addition to the embedded professional development as a result of the curriculum audit, the district will provide ongoing, high quality professional development on the curriculum including effective use of curriculum and related resources.
 In addition, professional development will be provided about effective instruction strategies, how to monitor the progress of students through assessment, the use of instructional interventions through the RTI model, and reading data to make informed instructional decisions.
-Training will be provided to the Early Education Community Liaisons (EECLs) in the areas of preschool interventions and screening.
-The EECLs training will collaborate with Head Start training as part of a partnership between Southwest Region School District and Head Start.
-Professional development in using and retrieving data from district data systems is another focus of the district.
-The district has identified a need for additional support for newly hired staff in the area of curriculum and the need for high quality instructional leadership training for our site principals.
+Training will be provided to the Early Education Community Liaisons (EECLs) in the areas of pre-school interventions and screening and will be coordinated with Head Start training as part of a partnership between the organizations.
+Professional development in using and retrieving data from district data systems is another focus of the district, as well as, additional support for newly hired staff in the area of curriculum and the need for high quality instructional leadership training for our site principals.
 Training opportunities, classes, and other means for staff (instructional aides and certified staff) to meet the requirement of highly qualified.